 Skip to content

-How to Refresh Your PTO or PTA Goals for a Successful School Year
+How to Refresh Your PTA or PTO Goals for a Successful School Year

 parents attending a PTO PTA meeting

-When the new school year is fast approaching, you know it’s time to revitalize your PTO or PTA goals.
+When the new school year is fast approaching, you know it’s time to refresh your PTA or PTO goals.

-Whether you already have ideas or are working with a clean slate, get ready to brainstorm how to assess your needs and envision your success.
-What better way to do that than by finding new ways to approach your PTO goals and objectives?
+Whether you already have ideas or are starting with a clean slate, you'll want to assess your needs and envision your success.
+What better way to do that than finding new ways to approach your PTA or PTO goals and objectives?

-Below, learn top tips for refreshing your fundraising, communication, and participation targets.
+Below, we share tips for refreshing your PTA and PTO goals—everything from fundraising to communication and participation targets.

-• S(pecific) – Your goal is specific, clear, and easy to understand, including all necessary details.
-The PTO will raise $5,000 through fundraising to update the playground.
+• S(pecific) – Your PTA goal is specific, clear, and easy to understand, including all necessary details.
+The PTA will raise $5,000 through fundraising to update the playground.

 • M(easurable) – Your target is easily trackable and measurable.
 Through two fundraising events.